Marvel Studios / The Walt Disney Company

 Following up on the previous week’s episode, the stupidly titled Mean, Green, and Straight Poured into These Jeans, saw Titania and Jennifer Walters engage in a court battle over the name “She-Hulk.”
 Jen is defended by Mallory Book.
 Meanwhile, Pug and Nikki take it upon themselves to have a superhero outfit made for Jen, and they seek out superhero costume designer Luke Jacobson to create it.

 She-Hulk emerges victorious from the courtroom battle with Titania by turning to some of the men that we saw her date last week to prove that she had begun identifying as She-Hulk before Titania filed for the trademark.
 The case leads to a friendship between Jen and Mallory, and we get a tease of what’s to come when the iconic mask of Daredevil is seen at Jacobson’s shop!
-All the while, we have Pug relentlessly obsessing over his “Iron Man Three’s” shoe collection and this leads into an illustrated sequence during the credits that has a lot of people talking.
+All the while, we have Pug relentlessly obsessing over his “Iron Man Three’s” shoe collection and this leads into an illustrated sequence during the credits that had a lot of people talking.

 Marvel Studios / The Walt Disney Company